ch1cly/ksa_plate_numbers_yolov8_detection/README.md

 ````
 make prepare
 ````
 This command will download model from google drive.
-If something does not work, here is the [link](https://drive.google.com/drive/folders/1rLuQkBr25QjjQIkTXK3JX018uM_Jz6By?usp=sharing)
+If something does not work, here is the [link](https://drive.google.com/drive/folders/1rLuQkBr25QjjQIkTXK3JX018uM_Jz6By?usp=sharing) with .ipynb and model files.

-Or you can try to teach model in .ipynb file or on [kaggle](https://www.kaggle.com/code/timurbikbulatov/ksa-plates-yolo/notebook), then model should be saved in ***'./runs/detect/train/weights/best.pt'***.
+Or you can try to teach model by yourself in .ipynb file on
+ - [kaggle](https://www.kaggle.com/code/timurbikbulatov/ksa-plates-yolo/notebook), then model should be saved in ***'./yolo_detection/train/weights/best.pt'***
+ - colab.google then you need check if [requirements](requirements.txt) and [python version](runtime.txt) satisfied.
+ - local machine then you pbb will need conda with satisfying [requirements](requirements.txt) and [python version](runtime.txt)

+then download model and paste it in directory with this README.md file *best choice i guess*

+Other runs of validation and test are in ***./yolo_detection/valid*** and ***./yolo_detection/test*** respectively.
 Just move best.pt to current directory (where README.md is located)

 ### Run